jarusll/the-logs/index.md

 ![Image](/images/3464523de4398584e81e40ae71bb2196.jpg)

-The first stable version is out of the compiler.
+The first stable version of the compiler is out.
 I will add features incrementally.
 This will be my test bed for lambda calculus.

 *vivacious*